MyBord/mybord-client/docs/projectManagement.md

     login, all as part of the same session?
   * when getting error message in header of dashboard, input form moves up - and all inputs? - see add card modal
+  * add email verification
+  * add usernames and routing for usernames
+  * when clicking about in login page, it does not scroll down

 ### B. High - MVP